Vinovinka/vinovinka/README.md

 ### Hi, I'm Victoria 👋

-Senior QA Engineer and
+Senior QA Automation Engineer,
-Junior iOS Developer
+Junior iOS Developer, explorer of solutions for life and fun.

 ## About me